 The mechanical properties of a base material, especially masonry, are not always what you would expect.
-Some weaker-looking bricks will deliver the tension values you expect, while others that you'd expect to manage higher tension loads, fall short.
+Some weaker-looking bricks will deliver the tension values you expect, while others that you'd expect to manage higher tension loads fall short.

 In one specific case, Hilti assisted a team on-site who estimated that the capacity of an anchor installed in a brick wall would be at least the minimum of our allowable load.
-He estimated right, but the design still has to be changed.
+He estimated right, but the design still had to be changed.

 The injectable adhesive bonded effectively with the brick - no remarks there.
-As we performed on-site testing with the allowable load as unconfined test (wide support) the brick was pulled right out of the masonry wall.
+As we performed on-site testing with the allowable load as an unconfined test (wide support), the brick was pulled right out of the masonry wall.
 The masonry mortar, which was like fine-grained powder, was to blame.
-So, the Engineer chose to re-assess his design thanks to this sobering demonstration.
+So, the engineer chose to re-assess his design thanks to this sobering demonstration.

-Scenario B

-(b1) Approved anchor or rebar system is to be installed in known and approved base material.
+5.2 Scenario B: Anchors with an approval, set in known and approved base material.
+Proof loading as basis to check installation quality b1.
+Approved anchor or rebar system is to be installed in known and approved base material.
 The designer included proof load requirements on the general notes sheet of the structural drawing set.

-Is that the right scenario for Hilti on-site testing?
+Is this the right scenario for Hilti on-site testing?

-The answer is a clear "yes"
+The answer is a clear "yes".